-There is no great joys for the bloggers to mark the holiday season with some blistering and lightweight blog posts.
-This Log Buffer Edition in Log Buffer #302 shares that mirth and presents you with another medley of blogs.
+There are no great joys for the bloggers to mark the holiday season like some blistering and lightweight blog posts.
+This Log Buffer Edition in shares that mirth and presents you another medley of blogs.

-Eddie Awad asks; Have you installed or recently upgraded to Oracle APEX Listener 2.0?
+Eddie Awad asks: Have you installed or recently upgraded to Oracle APEX Listener 2.0?
 Have you used SQL Developer 3.2 to manage APEX Listener settings?
-If you answered yes to both questions then you are in for an unwelcome surprise.
+If you answered yes to both questions, you are in for an unwelcome surprise.

-It’s the end of the year, and the start of the year, and thus time for the ‘best of’, ‘ten best’ and perhaps even ’12 best’ articles for the zodiacally minded.
+It’s the end of one year and the start of another, and thus time for the ‘best of’, ‘ten best’, and perhaps even ’12 best’ articles for the zodiacally-minded.
 Here are a few choice samples from Christopher Gait.

 Here unfolds the slow JDeveloper startup mystery.

 Harald van Breederode is demystifying ASM REQUIRED_MIRROR_FREE_MB and USABLE_FILE_MB.

 The beginning of a new year is a time of resolutions, and Kathryn Perry is sure that this year is no exception.